 We offer an Ayurvedic work/study program to further education in cooking and eating according to Ayurveda.
 The Ayurvedic Kitchen Apprenticeship is a unique 30 day immersion into living a yogic and Ayurvedic lifestyle.
 For more information call 928-203-4400.

-Ayurvedic Apprenticeships are available during the following trainings:
+Ayurvedic Apprenticeships are available during the following trainings in 2015: